 Crédit Agricole Group is one of the largest banking groups in Europe, and the biggest contributor of loans and advances to the French economy.
 It supports its 52 million customers’ projects in France and around the world through its universal customer-focused retail banking model, based on cooperation between its retail banks and their related business lines.
-Crédit Agricole Group has set a goal to use 100% renewable electricity in its global operations by the end of 2016.
+Crédit Agricole Group is already sourcing 100% renewable electricity in France.

 Dalmia Cement is a leading supplier of cement and the flagship company of Indian conglomerate Dalmia Bharat Group.
 The company has set a goal to power all its operations with 100% renewable electricity, and an interim target to increase fourfold the renewable/carbon-neutral share of its electricity use by 2030 (2015 baseline).